Grand Canyon Caverns

-Approximately 35 million years ago, rainfall flowed into the rock, and eroded passages that led to the Colorado River and what is now the Grand Canyon.
-Millions of years later, the evaporating water left calcium deposits on the walls and floors, creating the formations that can be viewed today.

-Contemporary history
+History

-In 1927, Walter Peck discovered the caverns by chance.
-After a failed search for gold, he opened the caverns to travelers and began charging 25 cents admission, which included a view of a purported caveman.
-In the 1960s the "caveman" was shown to be the remains of two inhabitants of the area, who had died in the winter of 1917–1918.
-Part of a group of Hualapai Native Americans harvesting and cutting firewood on the caverns' hilltop, they were trapped there for three days by a snowstorm.
-Two brothers died from influenza, and since the ground was frozen solid with and covered in snow, they were buried in what was thought to be only a 50 ft hole, as returning them to their tribal headquarters in Peach Springs risked spreading the flu.
+Walter Peck discovered the caverns by chance in 1927.
+He opened the caverns to travelers after first searching for gold, and he charged 25 cents admission which included a view of a purported caveman.
+In the 1960s, the "caveman" was shown to be the remains of two inhabitants of the area who had died in the winter of 1917–1918.
+They were part of a group of Hualapai Indians who had been harvesting and cutting firewood on the cavern's hilltop, and they were trapped there for three days by a snowstorm and the two brothers died from influenza.
+The ground was frozen solid and covered in snow, so they were buried in what was thought to be only a 50 ft hole, as returning them to their tribal headquarters in Peach Springs risked spreading the flu.

 In 1935, the Civilian Conservation Corps and the Works Progress Administration made an agreement with Peck to build a new entrance to the Caverns.
 In 1962, another entrance was built by blasting a 210 ft shaft into the limestone and installing a large elevator.
-At that time the natural entrance was also sealed off at the request of the Hualapai Indians as it was considered a sacred burial place.
-Near the natural entrance, the skeletal remains of a Paramylodon harlani (Glossotherium harlani) were also found.
-This giant and extinct ground sloth lived during the Age of Mammals around 11,000 years ago, when the woolly mammoth and saber tooth cat roamed North America.
+At that time, the natural entrance was also sealed off at the request of the Hualapai Indians as it was considered a sacred burial place.

 Peck had named the caverns Yampai Caverns, with the name being changed several times.
-Up until 1957, they were known as The Coconino Caverns.
+They were known as The Coconino Caverns until 1957.
 From 1957 through 1962, they were known as The Dinosaur Caverns.
 In 1962, they were renamed The Grand Canyon Caverns.

 During the 1962 Cuban Missile Crisis, the U.S. government designated the caverns as a fallout shelter, with supplies for 2,000 people.
 These supplies remain in the caverns.
 In 1979, a cosmic ray telescope was installed at Grand Canyon Caverns, 126 ft below the surface.